volcanicminds/volcanic-minds-playbook/contact-us.md

 ## How to start a new project together

-We’re always excited to explore new projects and opportunities.
+We’re always excited to explore new opportunities.
 Without any commercial constraints.
-If you have an idea or potential collaboration in mind, please reach out at [info@volcanicminds.com](mailto:info@volcanicminds.com) or schedule an appointment by our [contact page](https://volcanicminds.com/contacts){:target="_blank"}.
+If you have an idea or potential collaboration in mind, please reach out at [info@volcanicminds.com](mailto:info@volcanicminds.com).

 ## How to come on board

-At Volcanic Minds, we’re constantly looking for highly motivated professionals to join our amazing team.
+We’re constantly looking for highly motivated professionals to join our team.
 If you’re seeking a challenging and rewarding opportunity, you ~~are invited to~~ MUST send CV and a short presentation to [hr@volcanicminds.com](mailto:hr@volcanicminds.com).
 Note that we maintain a rigorous hiring process and welcome candidates who demonstrate exceptional skills and a genuine passion for their work.

-**Please:** ensure you read this playbook thoroughly before proceeding.
-This is an essential step for success within our team.
+**Please:** ensure you read this playbook before proceeding.
+This is an essential step.

 ## How to become a partner